COSC203 Web, Databases, and Networks

 • console.log(data); for debugging

-• you can now chat with everyone in the lab!
+• you can now chat with everyone in the lab (assuming you are using the shared chat service)!

 Improve our chat client so it doesn’t wipe the chat log every 3 seconds.